Select Page

 Ordinal Geometry: The stabilized visual arrangement of ordinal values into fixed architectural coordinates and time-indexed containers.

 The Ingress - Lens Classifications M1-BL & M2-RL: The inbound dataset package must be a 3 column metrics data-table | Date | Metric 1 BL | Metric 2 RL | .
-The package only needs to include Active Days, and metadata required is a Newest Date and a UTC Timezone offset.
+The package only needs to include Active Days, and metadata required is a Newest Date and a UTC Timezone Offset.
 The title and logo are useful and optional metadata.
 Datasets can be encrypted by multiplying the metrics with a complex number.
 The Ordinal Geometry holds pattern, although the metrics overlays would have distorted values.

 Computation transforms measurable real world metrics into quantile structure using time-indexed ordinal geometry with overlays.
 The metrics one-year daily interval dataset contains Metric 1 Baseline Lens and Metric 2 Reaction Lens.
 This metrics pairing enters the computation pipeline as a Deterministic Cardinal Historical Snapshot, not a data-stream.
-QAE Engine processes both - Metric 1 is processed directly through the Baseline Lens to establish the absolute environmental state - While Metric 2 is routed through the Metric Reshaper creating Bipolar Values as reaction intensity relative to the prior state (t-1), additionally also preserve directional polarity binaries.
+QAE Engine processes both - Metric 1 is processed directly through the Baseline Lens to establish the absolute environmental state - While Metric 2 is routed through the Metric Reshaper creating Bipolar Values as reaction intensity relative to the prior state (t-1), additionally preserving directional polarity binaries.
 As illustrated in the Reaction Lens Classification map, this allows QAE Engine to process the dataset from two distinct angles of reality.

 The Physics of Reverse Chronology: The QAE Engine operates using Reverse Chronology as a design choice which can be changed later on if required.
 The Newest Date serves as the primary temporal anchor for the dataset envelope and may be either an Active or Inactive Day.
 The computation anchors to the Newest Date from the metadata and reaches backward through formula exactly 1 year to establish the Oldest Date.
 This temporal anchor ensures that every Q-Band Count and seasonal distribution is derived from a closed historical envelope, preventing the engine from "hallucinating" trends, blending or looking into the future.